 I -- so I'm sorry that I've used the same letter A for the positive definite matrixes in the eigenvalue chapter that I used way back in earlier chapters when the matrix was rectangular.

 Now, that matrix -- a rectangular matrix, no way its positive definite.
-It's not symmetric.

 It's not even square in general.